patric-boehner/cmb2-source-fields-plugin/README.md

 ## To Do

-- Need to setup function to reuses the appropriate template file for both single and archive pages.
+- Need to setup function to reuse the appropriate template file for both single and archive pages.
 - Review the Schema structure.

 ## Change Log